testillano/h2agent/README.md

 If data received contains pipes (|), it is also possible to access each part during parsing procedure through the use of pattern '@{udp.<n>}'.
 To stop the process you can send UDP message 'EOF'.
+To print accumulated statistics you can send UDP message 'STATS' or stop/interrupt the process.

 -k|--udp-socket-path <value>
   UDP unix socket path.

 [-e|--print-each <value>]
   Print UDP receptions each specific amount (must be positive).
 Defaults to 1.
+  Setting datagrams estimated rate should take 1 second/printout and output frequency gives an idea about UDP receptions rhythm.

+  Each printout contains the following information:
+     [sequence] <udp data> (?
+2xx, ?
+3xx, ?
+4xx, ?
+5xx, ? timeouts, ? connection errors)

 [-l|--log-level <Debug|Informational|Notice|Warning|Error|Critical|Alert|Emergency>]
   Set the logging level; defaults to warning.